-Network North will provide high-quality and frequent services comprehensively interlinking the 7 principal cities of the Northern Powerhouse - Liverpool, Manchester, Sheffield, Bradford, Leeds, Hull and Newcastle, plus Manchester Airport - and extending to most communities, large and small.
-By contrast, NPR will fail to deliver comprehensive services, not only for major cities such as Sheffield and Bradford, but also most of the region's smaller communities.
+Network North will provide high-quality and frequent services comprehensively interlinking the 7 principal cities of the Northern Powerhouse - Liverpool, Manchester, Sheffield, Bradford, Leeds, Hull and Newcastle, plus Manchester Airport - and extending to all major communities.
+By contrast, NPR will fail to deliver comprehensive services, not only for major cities such as Sheffield and Bradford, but also most of the region's smaller towns.